-Today’s review in our ‘My Favourite Hotel’ series covers Hôtel Grand Amour in Paris.
+Today’s review in our ‘My Favourite Hotel’ series is the Hôtel Grand Amour in Paris.

 A fortnight ago we asked you to raise your hand if you wanted to contribute your story.
 We were overwhelmed by the response, and we’re sorry to everyone we had to disappoint.
 You can read all of our reader reviews here.